Estafet-LTD/StackinaBox/OCP/pilot-2-setup.md

 Host only connection (for local access)

 In the current (Pilot 2) instance this is a docker registry - maybe this will be satellite in future

+NB may need to run dhclient on start up tp force lease of (static) ip address

 * Install docker